yugabyte/yugabyte-db/docs/content/preview/manage/upgrade-deployment.md

     cd /home/yugabyte/softwareyb-$VER/
     ```

 1. Start the newer version of the YB-Master process.
+For more information, see [Start YB-Masters](../../deploy/manual-deployment/start-masters/).

 1. Verify in `http://<any-yb-master>:7000/` that all YB-Masters are alive.